trampgeek/moodle-qtype_coderunner/README.md

 in that category.
 Editing of prototypes is discussed later in this document.

-Built-in question types including the following:
+Built-in question types include the following:

  1. **c\_function**.
 This is the question type discussed in the above example.
 The student supplies